“This time, no excuses acceptable to explain the preventable deaths,” said Gabriel Nadeau-Dubois

 The Parti québécois, were the focus in the present.
 “It is time to have a public accountability in good and due form.
 The Parti québécois will ask the important questions, the questions posed by the public, on the current management of the crisis.
 Not on the management of the NURSING homes of the past 30 years, the management of the last 30 hours!
 These decisions have a major impact and contribute, in many ways, it was one of the worst outcomes in the world right now”, says the interim leader of the PQ, Pascal Bérubé.

-Inspired by A New York Times Sunday that appeared 1000 names of victims of the COVID-19, Mr. Bérubé proposes to nominate on each day of the Quebecers who succumb to the coronavirus, with the agreement of the families.
+Inspired by the New York Times of Sunday, where paraded 1000 names of victims of the COVID-19, Mr. Bérubé proposes to nominate on each day of the Quebecers who succumb to the coronavirus, with the agreement of the families.

 “It would be good to put faces and names behind these deaths, all of the bereaved families also.
 That is, the data that is most important.
 You know, to rejoice that one has reached 14 000 tests… it’s just normal, this is not a celebration, it is a vital necessity for Quebec.
 Then, the 4,000 deaths, it is heavy to carry.
 And, me, I never want to that you get used to these deaths each day.”

 Led by its new chief, Dominique Anglade, the liberal Party thinks on his side to Quebec and after the pandemic.
-The LIBERALS will propose in the afternoon a bill seeking to impose a number of patients maximum (ratio) for each health worker, according to their position.
+Critic for health for the LIBERALS, mna André Fortin was filed in the afternoon a bill seeking to impose a number of patients maximum (ratio) for each health worker, according to his position.

+Bill 594 proposes the formation of a seven-member committee, with representatives of trade unions, professional orders and directions of hospitals and CHSLD.
+It would be up to them to determine the maximum number of patients per nurse, nursing assistant or patient care attendant.

+François Legault and the Coalition avenir Québec are not against.
+They even voted in favour of the filing of the bill, and, therefore, its study possible.
+But it is putting the cart before the horse, according to the prime minister.
+Provide first the 10 000 positions still vacant, plead-t-it.

+The head of the LIBERALS went further by highlighting that “the majority of the angels that we would like to thank since the beginning of the pandemic women are often marginalized, poor, exhausted, but still resilient.
+More than just thank, could we recognize that this invisible work of women is largely under-valued?”, asked Ms. Anglade, in his intervention on the subject.

+The prime minister Legault said of his side that”we must draw on the historic march of 1995, and to wish all the women in Quebec more bread and more roses for the next few years”.

-The session of Tuesday afternoon the Assembly will bring together 37 members in the blue Room.
-The prime minister François Legault will participate in the question period.
+The session of Tuesday afternoon, the Meeting brought together 37 members in the blue Room.